Structure of CSS and CSS-T Quantum Codes: CSS Codes: Parameters and Randomized Constructions

 \section{CSS Codes: Parameters and Randomized Constructions}

 CSS codes, named after Calderbank, Shor, and Steane, are a class of error-correcting quantum codes derived from a pair of classical linear codes.
 Their construction was introduced by Calderbank and Shor~\cite{CS96}, and independently by Steane~\cite{S96}, in 1996.
 The two constructions are different but turn out to be equivalent.
 The original construction of CSS codes uses binary classical linear codes.
-However, it can be easily extended to codes over any finite field $\Fq$.
+However, it can be easily extended to codes over any finite field~$\Fq$.
 In the sequel, we focus on this more general setting.
+CSS codes have been extensively studied since their introduction, and consequently, there is a rich literature about them.
+Besides the many constructions cited in the introduction to this paper, one can find an improved version of CSS codes in \cite{S99CSS}, a geometric interpretation of CSS codes (and more generally of stabilizer codes) in \cite{BCH20}, and some new constructions of CSS quantum codes in \cite{G23}.

 The main goal of this section is to study the density property of CSS codes (Subsection~\ref{ss:densityCSS}).
 We will show that under mild hypotheses any pair of linear codes give a quantum CSS code with large minimum distance (Theorem \ref{th:CSSbound} and Corollary \ref{cor:density}).
 In particular, good CSS codes can be obtained with a randomized construction.
 Before doing so, we will introduce CSS codes and their parameters in Subsection \ref{ss:CSScodes}.
 For completeness, we will also briefly recall both the construction by Calderbank and Shor, and the one by Steane, and show their equivalence in the non-binary setting.
 We were not able to find a complete proof of this fact in the literature.
+This section builds on~\cite{lenka}, which contains the mentioned density result.

 Before diving into the CSS code construction, we establish the notation for classical linear codes.
 We work over a finite field $\Fq$, where $q$ is a power of prime $p$.
 A (\emph{linear}) \emph{code} $C$ is a linear subspace of $\F_q^n$, where $n$ is a positive integer.
 The vectors $c\in C$ are called \emph{codewords}.
 The \emph{dimension} of a code $C$ is its dimension as a linear subspace over $\F_q$.
 If a linear code $C_2$ is a subspace of a linear code $C_1$, we say that $C_2$ is a \emph{subcode of} $C_1$.